MarynaPR/budget-tracker/README.md

 # budget-tracker

 ## Description :page_with_curl:

-This application features
-updated budget tracker application that allow offline access and functionality.
+This application features budget tracker application that allows offline access and functionality.
 The user is able to add expenses and deposits to the budget with or without a connection.
 If the user enters transactions offline, the total is updated when they're brought back online.

 This application is deplpyed to [Heroku.](https://boiling-plains-58611.herokuapp.com/)